10Duke Scale SDK for Java

 }

-Sign in the user, this example shows using the OAuth PKCE flow.
-Running the PKCE flow will automatically update the SDK's authorization provider used for setting the HTTP Authorization header for upcoming license checkout calls.
-See more about application configuration in: setting up an application to use the 10Duke Scale SDK for Java.
-The call to signin() will trigger an asynchronous workflow where the user interacts with a browser to authenticate.
-Once the authentication with the identity provider completes control returns to the authCodeCallback(final String code, final String error) method.
-From there on the authorization code is exchanged for an access token.
-The access token response's ID-token is used to print a welcome message.
-The ID-token will also be used as means to authorize calls to the 10Duke Scale licensing API.
+This example shows signing in the user using the OAuth PKCE flow.
+Running the PKCE flow automatically updates the SDK's authorization provider used for setting the HTTP Authorization header for upcoming license checkout calls.
+See more about application configuration in: set up an application to use the 10Duke Scale SDK for Javaset up an application to use the 10Duke Scale SDK for Java.
+The call to signin() triggers an asynchronous workflow where the user authenticates via a browser.
+When the authentication with the identity provider completes, control returns to the authCodeCallback(final String code, final String error) method.
+The authorization code is then exchanged for an access token.
+The resulting ID token is used to print a welcome message and serves as the means to authorize calls to the 10Duke Scale licensing API.

 private void signin() throws IOException {